Trump fumes as Pelosi prepares to transmit articles of impeachment

 The articles of impeachment were approved before Christmas but Ms Pelosi delayed in sending them to the Senate while Democrats sought to negotiate the rules for Mr Trump’s trial with Republicans who hold the upper chamber.

+Ms Pelosi insisted her delay helped make American voters aware of the need for a “fair trial” with witness testimony and evidence.
+If Mr McConnell continues to block such proceedings, Republicans would pay a political price.

+“I think that he will be accountable to the American people for that,” Ms Pelosi said.

-Democrats want former national security adviser John Bolton and other key Trump aides to appear as witnesses.
+Her gambit appeared to fail as McConnell slammed the door on that idea last week, saying he had enough Republican votes to start the trial without a commitment to hear from additional witnesses, including former Trump national security adviser John Bolton.
+Democrats want Mr Bolton and other key Trump aides to appear as witnesses.
 Mr Bolton has said he will do so if served with a subpoena.

+Now the Radical Left, Do Nothing Democrats, are asking @senatemajldr Mitch McConnell to do the job that they were unable to do.
+They proved NOTHING but my total innocence in the House, despite the most unfair & biased hearings in the history of Congress.
+Now they demand fairness!— Donald J. Trump (@realDonaldTrump) January 11, 2020

 Testimony